 Back in November, Tim Kemple posted an excellent five-part series (first one here), “Behind the Scenes,” of a commercial photoshoot in Yosemite.
 Although it was really interesting, the scope was beyond what most everyday climbers can plan for.
 And yet, you still want to take nice photos of your friends while climbing.
 Fear not, in this post, and I will detail “The Ghetto Rig” and other ways to take nice climbing shots without massive amounts of set-up, rigging, equipment, etc.

 It is generally accepted that butt shots (shots from below the subject) are no good, so that means the photographer needs to position to the side or above the subject.
-There are a number of ways to do this, most simply being to just step back or get on top of an adjacent rock structure.
-This doesn’t require any special skills, and can yield good results.
+There are some ways to do this, most simply stepping back or getting on top of an adjacent rock structure.
+This doesn’t require any special skills and can yield good results.

 Shooting from an adjacent structure can’t accomplish many of the perspectives you may desire.
 This is where rope work comes in.
-A number of common scenarios are detailed below.
+Some common scenarios are detailed below.

 Climber on Adjacent Route, Photographer Climbing

-Sometimes a climber happens to be on a route next to you and you want to snap some shots.
-If you see this could happen before you start the route, carry you camera equipment, and as you climb into position, clip in directly to a bolt or gear.
-This allows you to free you hands for taking pictures, and also doesn’t burden your belayer with your weight while you wait for the climber.
+Sometimes a climber happens to be on a route next to you, and you want to snap some shots.
+If you see this could happen before you start the route, carry your camera equipment, and as you climb into position, clip indirectly to a bolt or gear.
+This allows you to free your hands to take pictures and not burden your belayer with your weight while you wait for the climber.